Leucothea: Halia's transfiguration into Leucothea

 In the version of the myth from Rhodes, a nymph or minor goddess named Halia (Note: Halia means "salty" or "of the sea"; perhaps a personification of the saltiness of the sea.) was the one who became Leucothea.
-Before her transformation, Halia was a telechine as a daughter of the titans Thalassa and Pontus (or Uranus).
+Before her transformation, Halia was the daughter of Thalassa and sister to the Telchines.
 Poseidon became enamored with Halia and together they had seven children: a daughter, Rhodos, and six sons.
 One day, when Aphrodite was sailing past Rhodes and attempted to stop at the island, their sons prevented the goddess from doing so.
 In anger, Aphrodite caused them to go mad, and they raped their mother.
 In anguish, Halia threw herself into the sea and became Leucothea.
 When Poseidon learned of what had happened, the sons were imprisoned beneath the island.
 The people of Rhodes traced their mythic descent from Rhodos and the sun god Helios.

+Other myths

+Once Leucothea transformed herself into a swan, and was caught by Smicrus and his foster brother(s).
+The boys put the swan in a dress and then fought greatly over which would get to present the swan to their father.
+Leucothea then revealed herself and, amused by their strife over her, she instructed them to spread her honour among the Milesians in the form of boys' athletic contests, and to tell their father to cherish Smicrus above all.

 It is possible that Leucothea is the "Leucothoe" that Hyginus makes the mother of Thersanon by Helios, although he could be referring to another woman by the same name.